Wearable Devices for Seizure Management in Epilepsy

 Understanding Epilepsy

-Epilepsy is a disorder of the brain characterized by recurrent seizures, affecting around 1.2% of the U.S. population.
+Epilepsy is a disorder of the brain characterized by recurrent seizures, affecting more than 50 million people worldwide.
 It has various types and causes, some identifiable and others unknown.
 Seizure symptoms can range from brief lapses in awareness to convulsions.
 A diagnosis requires at least two unprovoked seizures 24 hours apart.
 Treatment with medication or surgery can control seizures for most, with some requiring lifelong treatment and others potentially outgrowing the condition.

 According to the Epilepsy Foundation, research shows that at least 30 out of every 100 people with epilepsy experience uncontrolled seizures at any given time.
 This figure underscores the importance of novel approaches to enhance epilepsy treatment, especially regarding seizure identification and control.